VA Employee Pleads Guilty to Stealing Nearly $2 Million of Medical Equipment

 A federal employee at the VA has pleaded guilty to using his government credit card to purchase and then steal nearly $2 million worth of CPAP supplies.

-A federal employee at the Department of Veterans Affairs had pleaded guilty to using his government issued credit card to steal nearly $2 million worth of medical equipment.
+A federal employee at the Department of Veterans Affairs has pleaded guilty to using a government-issued credit card to steal nearly $2 million worth of medical equipment.

-According to an announcement from the Justice Department, Kevin Rumph, Jr. was a purchasing agent at the VA since 2012 in the agency’s Prosthetic Department in Atlanta.
-In that position, he received prosthetic request forms and prescriptions and prepared purchase orders for a wide variety of prosthetic and sensory aids devices, medical supplies, and durable medical equipment.
+According to an announcement from the Justice Department, the individual worked as a purchasing agent in the VA’s Prosthetic Department in Atlanta since 2012.
+In this position, the employee received prosthetic request forms and prescriptions and prepared purchase orders for a wide variety of prosthetic and sensory aid devices, medical supplies, and durable medical equipment.

-In addition to his legitimate purchases for veterans’ health care needs, Rumph used his government issued purchase card to make unauthorized purchases of CPAP supplies from a supplier in Alabama which he then stole and sold to a vendor in Ohio.
+In addition to legitimate purchases for veterans’ health care needs, he used a government-issued purchase card to make unauthorized purchases of CPAP supplies from a supplier in Alabama, which were then stolen and sold to a vendor in Ohio.

-Between 2013 to 2021, he made hundreds of unauthorized CPAP supply purchases costing the VA in excess of $1.9 million.
+Between 2013 and 2021, hundreds of unauthorized CPAP supply purchases were made, costing the VA in excess of $1.9 million.

 Sentencing in the case is currently scheduled for November 17, 2021.